 If you’d like to hit the trail for an afternoon hike, make your next stop near Cannon Beach be Ecola State Park.
 Take a hike through a forested trail to a cliffside with excellent views of neighboring Cannon Beach and Haystack Rock – a view that you’ll find on several postcards in local gift shops.

 The park wraps around Tillamook Head, just north of downtown Cannon Beach, and stretches for nine miles of coastline.
 Make sure to dress appropriately as these trails can get muddy.
+This is also a great opportunity to see what sea life lies in tide pools.

 Silver Point Outlook

 Finish your day by stopping at Silver Point Outlook on the south end of Cannon Beach for a spectacular sunset.
-It’s an easy pullout from the main road and fitted with benches for visitors to easily relax to enjoy the view.
+It’s an easy pullout from the main road and is fitted with benches for visitors to easily relax to enjoy the view.

 For dinner, try Mo’s Restaurant to sit on their patio, watch the sunset, and enjoy clam chowder or delicious fish and chips.